isabella232/luxurious-roman/README.md

 # Luxurious Roman

-This typeface was designed to accompany the Luxurious Script.
 Luxurious Roman is a semi-hand lettered font with inconsistent serifs and a subtle bouncy look to create that 'imperfect' hand calligraphed feel.

 ![Sample Image](Documentation/image1.png)